asynkron/asynkron.otelmcp/tests/Asynkron.JsEngine.Tests/context.md

 xUnit tests covering the JavaScript execution engine.
 The suite exercises:

 - Lexing and parsing into `Cons`-based S-expressions.
-- Evaluation of arithmetic, assignments (including property writes), expression statements, object literal/property behaviour, prototype chaining, the `new` constructor form, class declarations, `if` branches, loop constructs (`while`, `do/while`, `for`), and `this` binding during method calls, including nested closures that capture receivers for later invocation.
+- Evaluation of arithmetic, assignments (including property writes), expression statements, object literal/property behaviour, prototype chaining, array literals with indexed reads/writes (plus `length` semantics), the `new` constructor form, class declarations, `if` branches, loop constructs (`while`, `do/while`, `for`), and `this` binding during method calls, including nested closures that capture receivers for later invocation.
 - Function declarations, closures, and host interop registered through `JsEngine.SetGlobalFunction`.